 Jacek Dukaj rocks.
-Another Polish science fiction writer, after Stanislav Lem, has a chance to become a cornerstone on the road of science fiction, another pillar in the cathedral of mind.
+Another Polish science fiction writer, after Stanislav Lem, has a chance to become a cornerstone on the road of science fiction.
 His “Ice” will be soon translated into English.
 We should campaign for translation of “Perfect Imperfection” as well.
 Here’s why.

 It suffices to read the synopsis of Dukaj’s book “Perfect Imperfetion” (2004) to become aware of the reach of his dashing vision.
 The vision, contrary to what many SF writers produce these days, is rooted in the hitherto scientific knowledge and remains at least coherent with the potential future prospect of science.
 What is more – and very important for me as a philosopher – it is also coherent with the hitherto state of the art in psychology, social sciences and philosophy.